Griatch/evscaperoom/README.md

 # EvscapeRoom

-A free multiplayer escape-room 'MUD', using Python and [Evennia](https://github.com/evennia/evennia)!
-Playable in your browser!
+A free single/multiplayer escape-room 'MUD', using Python and [Evennia](https://github.com/evennia/evennia)!

 Created for the *MUD Coders Guild game Jam*, April 14-May 15 2019.
 The theme for the jam was "One Room".
 This ended up as the winning entry!